ashStableLogic/security-group-mapper/README.md

 You'll still need to implement its `NonLookupableService.get_service_names_in_security_group()` it inherits from the `Service` class.

 # Requirements
-There should be yaml for a conda env in the repo.
+This repo has a conda requirements file.
+In your conda prompt, run conda env create -f requirements.yml

 # TODO
  - [ ] Add EMR as a supported service type